Skip to content

 Lens utilizes the Python programming language for tasks such as setting up directory structures and creating virtual environments for managing workloads and dependencies.
 To begin using Lens, Python must be installed on the system.

-Checking for Existing Installation
+Checking for existing installation

 python3 --version